rocky-linux/documentation/docs/labs/networking/lab8-samba.md

    ...<SNIP>...
    ```

-3. Similarly use the `df` command to verify that the mounted share is available.
+3. Similarly, use the `df` command to verify that the mounted share is available.
 Type:

     ```bash
     df -t cifs